Leiden: a university city

 Leiden is located just eight miles inland from the North Sea coast, within easy distance of the cities of Amsterdam, The Hague, Rotterdam and Utrecht.
 The Hague can be reached by train in 12 minutes, Schiphol Airport in 20 minutes and Amsterdam in 45 minutes.

-At Plexus student centre you can find study areas, computer facilities, a fitness centre and a cafeteria; the centre also houses the student counsellors and advisers, an ombudsman and a wide range of student societies.
+At Plexus student centre (only in Dutch) you can find study areas, computer facilities, a fitness centre and a cafeteria; the centre also houses the student counsellors and advisers, an ombudsman and a wide range of student societies.
 Plexus is close to the heart of the University, the Academy Building, and is an ideal place to meet up with other students.

 Registered students can use all the library facilities, including the University Central Library and the faculty or departmental libraries.
 Internet access is available in the various computer rooms and study areas.

 As a Leiden student, you have access to the University Leiden Community Network (ULCN), which includes an email account where you will receive emails about any class changes or general University matters and news.
 After registration, you have access to this network with your "U-account" that you will receive with your Student ID.

 For admission you can contact your international programme officer at the Office for Student Education Affairs.

 Sign up for workshops and individual counselling given by the international counsellor or visit the international student adviser for information on finding your way in the University or activities for international students.

 It is also possible to join one of the many social societies and clubs or student associations for study-related activities.

 If you have a physical or psychological disability, chronic illness or dyslexia you can contact the Fenestra Disability Centre for tailor-made advice before or in the early stages of your application.
 The Student Career Service supports students and alumni of Leiden University in exploring and making effective career choices.